Pre-Market Trading – How to Identify the Best Setups

 Build your trading muscle with no added pressure of the market.
 Explore TradingSim For Free »

-You can check across the web and pretty much any source related to day trading will tell you that premarket trading is a critical aspect of successful trading.
+You can check across the web and pretty much any source related to day trading will tell you that having a good pre-market trading strategy is a critical aspect of successful trading.

 But, how do you know what to look for when it comes to price action?
-Should you actually place trades during the premarket?
-Should you give the same amount of credence to pre-market trading equally across every stock?
+Should you actually place trades during the pre-market?
+Should you give the same amount of credence to pre-market trading strategy equally across every stock?

-In this post, I will cover what I do in terms of premarket trading and how I use the early morning activity to help determine my trading plan for the day.
+In this post, I will cover what I do in terms of pre-market trading strategy and how I use the early morning activity to help determine my trading plan for the day.

 Identifying The Setups